amar5607/maven_testing_1/README.md

 HelloWorld
 ==========

-A simple Java application that can be compiled into a .jar file using Maven tHis is very simple.
+A simple Java application that can be compiled into a .jar file using Maven tHis is very simple you know.

 To build
 --------